jupyterhub/binderhub/testing/local-binder-local-hub/README.md

     jupyterhub --config=binderhub_config.py

-BinderHub will be running as a managed JupyterHub service, go to http://localhost:8000 nd you should be redirected to BinderHub.
+BinderHub will be running as a managed JupyterHub service, go to http://localhost:8000 and you should be redirected to BinderHub.